cuzzo/react-complete-me/README.md

 Roadmap
 -------

-* v0.0.3: Remove dependency on AMD / make it easier to use CommonJS or other frameworks.
+* v0.1.1: Better support for static autocompletion.
-* v0.1: Integration tests with mocha & fixing some low-hanging bugs.
+* v0.1.2: Better example. better default CSS.
-* v0.1.1: Include example node bridge app between ElasticSearch and React Complete me.
+* v0.1.3: Include example node bridge app between ElasticSearch and React Complete me.
-* v0.1.2: Inlcude Dockerfile for ElasticSearch, as well as an example ElasticSearch index, to better demonstrate functionality.
+* v0.1.4: Github pages for documentation of the Suggestion interface / a better explanation of the suggestion interface.
-* v0.1.3: Include a live demo of the project running.
+* v0.1.5: Inlcude Dockerfile for ElasticSearch, as well as an example ElasticSearch index, to better demonstrate functionality.
-* v0.1.4: Github pages for documentation fo the Suggestion interface / a better explanation of the suggestion interface.
+* v0.1.6: Remove dependency on AMD / make it easier to use CommonJS or other frameworks.

 Other Resources
 ---------------